Founding and Early History

 Classical and Hellenistic Periods

-Falasarna rose to prominence during the Classical and Hellenistic periods (5th-2nd centuries BC).
+Falasarna rose to prominence during the Classical and Hellenistic periods (5th-2nd centuries BCE).
 The city’s well-organized harbor and its strategic location made it a key player in the trade networks of the Mediterranean.
 Falasarna was also involved in piracy and the slave trade, which contributed to its wealth and influence.
 (TZANAKAKI, 2019)

 The city’s history during this period was marked by conflicts with neighboring city-states, particularly Polyrrhenia.
 Polyrrhenia, located further inland, sought to control Falasarna and its harbor to gain access to the sea and expand its trade routes.
 The rivalry between the two cities led to a series of wars and alliances, with Falasarna often siding with Knossos, another powerful city-state on the island.
 (MLINAR, 2011)